Don't Stop (Innerpartysystem song): Version two

 After the original video was found to be too shocking for many musical channels, and the fact that the flashing was excessive enough to cause a warning to appear on some music channels, a new video was filmed.
 The video was again filmed and edited by the band's videographer Stephan Penta.

 The video shows a couple watching a 1950s style talk show where the host insults his female cohost and introduces the band who perform a live performance.
 During the performance, actors move and dance in an animated doll-like motion as if to emphasive surreality of the show.
 Like the first video, it was shot with a low budget and features the news reporters from the first video, this time playing as an audience.

 Track listing

 The single contains many B-sides and remixes available on different platforms.
 The song Redemption can be found as a B-side on the CD track list, this is a mastered version of the earlier "Niterider", with slight changes to the song's drum beats.
 The B-side on the Vinyl is a cover of Joy Division's song Transmission, mixed in a more electronic fashion.

 Release history

+Covers

+'Don't Stop' was covered by American rock band The Anix during their live performance at The Glass House in Pomona, California on December 18, 2015.